-- Hardware & POS: Whether you want something sturdy for your countertop, or a sleek tablet mobile processing option, consider what will help your front and back office become the most effective.
+Hardware & POS: Whether you want something sturdy for your countertop or a sleek tablet-based mobile processing option, consider what will best equip your front and back office.

-- Virtual Terminal: Every medical or wellness office should be ready to take a payment over the phone.
+Virtual Terminal: Every medical or wellness office should be ready to take a payment over the phone.
 A virtual terminal securely stores and processes your patient’s payment data.
-Keeping this information off of your own system and secured in a virtual terminal is not only best practice, it reduces your PCI scope (and fraud liability) in the process.
+You can also combine virtual terminal software with a card reader to enable in-person payments.

-- Invoicing & Recurring Billing: Moving to electronic invoicing could save your office both money and time, not to mention give your patients more options in paying you.
-Recurring invoices can help automate for repeat services or agreements that are common in wellness centers.
+Invoicing & Recurring Billing: Moving to electronic invoicing could save your office money and time and give your patients more options in paying you.
+Recurring invoices can help automate billing for repeat services or agreements that are common in wellness centers.

-If your office relies on existing software programs, integration is certainly a critical consideration.
-Finding a processing company that works with medical software can make things like HIPAA compliance that much easier.
+Integration is a critical consideration if your office relies on existing software programs.
+Finding a processing company that works with medical software can make things like implementing HIPAA-compliant payment methods that much easier.